trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Once the subscription to account updates is no longer needed, it can be  cancelled by invoking the IBApi.EClient.reqAccountUpdates method while  specifying the susbcription flag to be False.

 **Important:** only one account at a time can be subscribed at a time.
 Attempting a  second subscription without previously cancelling an active one will not yield any error message although it will override the already  subscribed account with the new one.
-With Financial Advisory (FA)  account structures there is an alternative way of specifying the account code such that information is returned for ‘All’ sub accounts- this is  done by appending the letter ‘A’ to the end of the account number, i.e.  reqAccountUpdates(true, “F123456A”)
+With Financial Advisory (FA)  account structures there is an alternative way of specifying the account code such that information is returned for Ã¢â‚¬ËœAllÃ¢â‚¬â„¢ sub accounts- this is  done by appending the letter Ã¢â‚¬ËœAÃ¢â‚¬â„¢ to the end of the account number, i.e.  reqAccountUpdates(true, Ã¢â‚¬Å“F123456AÃ¢â‚¬Â)

 #### EClient.reqAccountUpdates (